Henrik8772/cv/README.md

 Content model for element span:
 Phrasing content.

-I have fixed the error
+I have fixed the error now and the validator says it is fine.